skyvers/skyve-dev-guide/_pages/modules.md

 *generic* query which will include all columns for all document attributes.

+Queries defined in the `module.xml` are also available to developers in *Bizlet* code.
+Queries can also be declared as the source for document attribute associations and collections.
+When used in this way, the query determines eligible references for membership in the association or collection.

 ### Generic queries

 When Skyve generates a query (in the situation where a query is required